-Ordinary Resolution 6 - Proposed New and Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature ("Proposed Renewal of Shareholders' Mandate")
+Ordinary Resolution 7 - Proposed New and Renewal of Shareholders' Mandate ("Proposed Shareholders' Mandate")

-The proposed Ordinary Resolution 6, if passed, will allow the Company and/or its subsidiaries to enter into the existing recurrent related party transactions under the Proposed Shareholders' Mandate pursuant to the provisions of the Main LR of Bursa Securities without the necessity to convene separate general meetings from time to time to seek shareholders' approval as and when such recurrent related party transactions occur.
+The proposed Ordinary Resolution 7, if passed, will allow the Company and/or its subsidiaries to enter into recurrent related party transactions under the Proposed Shareholders' Mandate pursuant to the provisions of the Main LR of Bursa Securities without the necessity to convene separate general meetings from time to time to seek shareholders' approval as and when such recurrent related party transactions occur.
 This would reduce substantial administrative time and expenses associated with the convening of such meetings without compromising the corporate objectives of the Group or affecting the business opportunities available to the Group, The Proposed Shareholders' Mandate is subject to renewal on an annual basis.
-Please refer to Part A of the Circular and Statement to Shareholders dated 28 May 2021 for further information.
+Please refer to Part A of the Circular and Statement to Shareholders dated 29 April 2022 for further information.

-Ordinary Resolution 7 - Retention of Encik Mohamed Shukri Bin Mohamed Zain as Independent Non-Executive Director
+Ordinary Resolution 8 - Retention of Dato' Mohamed Shukri Bin Mohamed Zain as Independent Non-Executive Director

-The proposed Ordinary Resolution 7, if passed, will allow Encik Mohamed Shukri Bin Mohamed Zain to be retained as Independent Non-Executive Director ('INED') of the Company.
-The Board of Directors had, vide the Nominating Committee, conducted an annual performance evaluation and assessment of Encik Mohamed Shukri Bin Mohamed Zain, who will serve as INED of the Company for a cumulative term of more than nine (9) years and recommended his to continue acting as INED of the Company based on the justifications as set out in Corporate Governance Overview Statement in the Annual Report 2020.
+The proposed Ordinary Resolution 8, if passed, will allow Dato' Mohamed Shukri Bin Mohamed Zain to be retained as Independent Non-Executive Director ('INED') of the Company.
+The Board of Directors had, vide the Nominating Committee, conducted an annual performance evaluation and assessment of Dato' Mohamed Shukri Bin Mohamed Zain, who will serve as INED of the Company for a cumulative term of more than nine (9) years and recommended his to continue acting as INED of the Company based on the justifications as set out in Corporate Governance Overview Statement in the Annual Report 2021.